 Human Connections

-Missouri is the world’s top producer of black walnuts, which are used in baking and confections and even pickled whole.
-It would probably be eaten by more people if getting the nutmeats out of the nut were easier.
+Missouri is the world’s top producer of black walnuts, which are used in baking, confections, salads, ice cream, and even pickled whole.
+The nuts would probably be even more popular if getting the nutmeats out of the nut were easier.
+The nuts are high in protein and other nutrients.
+Many Missourians' family holiday recipes from immigrant grandmothers incorporated black walnuts as a frugal alternative to Old World nuts that were more expensive in America.

 There are records of old-time Ozarkers scattering the fresh leaves of black walnut, or of its close relative, butternut, about the house to repel insects such as bedbugs and fleas.